June 21–26, 2015 Grades 7-12

 Participants arrive and move into the residence hall on

 Cougar String Camp is for intermediate and advanced players.
-As a minimum we require that students
+Students must meet the following minimum requirements:

 --Be able to sight read at least an orchestra grade 2.5 level